5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 Gently squeeze the plastic ball to speed up the deflation, then cautiously pull it out

-Step 6: Assemble & Light Up
+Step 6: Install and Light Up

 Install the lamp socket, screw in your bulb